xmaggieliu/fbla-quiz/README.md

 Flask web app that randomly generates a 5-question quiz from a SQLite database.

 ## Features
+1. 60 default questions (15 each of multiple choice, true and false, dropdown, and fill-in-the-blank)
+2. Questions can be added, editted, or removed from user database
-1. Hints (with confirmation alert + disable option)
+2. Hints (with confirmation alert + disable option)
-2. Dark mode (toggleable)
+3. Dark mode (toggleable)
-3. Printable report in white background
+4. Printable report in white background
-4. Changeable username and password
+5. Username and password can be changed

 ## References + Works Cited
 DOCUMENTATIONS/GENERAL RESOURCES VISITED